kunjsharma/adapt-scenario/README.md

     adapt install scenario

-Or, download the ZIP and extract into the src > extensions directory and run an appropriate Grunt task.
+Or, download the ZIP and extract into the src > components directory and run an appropriate Grunt task.

 ### Demo